waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 ## 1. Core Protocols
 *   **Pre-Adventure Checklist:** Before major undertakings, use `pre_adventure_checker_agent`.
 *   **Trainer Scouting:** Mark defeated trainers on the map IMMEDIATELY.
-*   **Pathfinding:** For complex areas, use `pathfinding_agent` or `exploration_helper_agent` to plot a course and FOLLOW IT.
+*   **Pathfinding:** Use `pathfinding_agent` cautiously.
+Always verify its paths, especially around ledges.
 *   **Agent Management:** Keep one agent slot open for flexibility.

 ## 2. Key Learnings & Mechanics
 *   **Poison Damage:** 1 HP per 4 steps outside of battle.
 *   **BITE Move:** Normal-type.
-*   **Defeated Trainers (Updated):** The rule for whether defeated trainers are obstacles is complex.
+*   **Defeated Trainers:** The rule for whether defeated trainers are obstacles is complex.
 Some can be walked past, while others (like the Cool Trainer F at (17, 10) on Route 3) still block movement.
-I must evaluate each case individually instead of relying on a single general rule.
-*   **Location Verification:** Trust Game State Information (e.g., 'Reachable: Yes') over personal assumptions or even agent outputs.
-If the game says a path exists, it does.
+Evaluate each case individually.
 *   **Building Entrances:** Standard building entrances are warps triggered by walking INTO the impassable door tile.
+*   **Route 3 Navigation:** The northern section is a one-way path of ledges leading west.
+The southern section must be used to travel east.

 ## 3. World Clues & Objectives
 *   Team Rocket is at **Mt.
 Moon**.